Ruochen1105/OnlineChattingRoom/README.md

 This is my final project for CSCI-UA 467 Applied Internet Technology.
 I built a full stack web app that allows users to register, login, see online users, send texts and images, recieve other users posts synchronously, and search for history posts.

 My tech stack is MERN.
-Specially, I used MongoDB Atlas.
-I deployed the app to Heroku, the link is here: [https://ruochen-ait-final.herokuapp.com/](https://ruochen-ait-final.herokuapp.com/).
+Specially, I used MongoDB Atlas, and I deployed the app to Heroku.
+Link is here: [https://ruochen-ait-final.herokuapp.com/](https://ruochen-ait-final.herokuapp.com/).
 Please note that due to the limitation of Heroku free plan, images uploaded to and stored in the backend in previous active cycles are automatically removed when the app is put into sleep.

 # Online Chatting Room